-- Industrial Action (Public Transport) Strike action by key rail or London Underground staff (e.g., signalers) resulting in the total shutdown of very significant amounts of the national rail network or about 3/4 of the London Underground network. - Radiation from foreign Nuclear Accident at an overseas nuclear waste storage facility with impacts that reach the south coast of the UK.
+- Industrial Action (Public Transport) Strike action by key rail or London Underground staff (e.g., signalers) resulting in the total shutdown of very significant amounts of the national rail network or about 3/4 of the London Underground network. - Radiation from overseas Nuclear Site Accident at an overseas nuclear waste storage facility with impacts that reach the south coast of the UK. - Insolvency affecting fuel supply A fuel refinery importation, storage or distribution company becomes insolvent.